SuppliedOrange/scrapegencli/README.md

 # Notes

 This was created with ease of accessibility in mind.
-There's an entire ES6 port of scrapegen in the repo, I have a really good explanation I promise.
-I'll tell you once I'm done watching the entire One Piece series.
+There's an entire ES6 port of scrapegen in the repo, I wish I could tell you why I thought it was better to rewrite my own package and squeeze it in here instead of updating and importing the main one.

 This has a lot more potential but honestly if I had the motivation to make half the things I think of, I probably won't be sitting here playing video games.